 Is it better to get a Smith machine that is taller?
 Can you do more exercises if you’ve got a taller Smith machine?

 Pretty much every Smith machine will be tall enough to stand under and for the barbell to get around head height. (unless you’re really tall.)
-That means that every exercise where the bar is around shoulder height at the highest, is no problem.
+That means that every exercise where the bar is around shoulder height at the highest is no problem.
 That leaves exercises where the barbell goes above the shoulders.

 Those would be the shoulder exercises like a shoulder press or military press.
-Olympic style weightlifting also has exercises where the barbell is pushed above the shoulders but this style of exercise shouldn’t be performed with a Smith machine anyways.
+Olympic-style weightlifting also has exercises where the barbell is pushed above the shoulders but this style of exercise shouldn’t be performed with a Smith machine anyways.

 For people of average height, doing standing shoulder exercises in a Smith machine is usually not possible.
 Most machines are too short for that.
 However, shoulder exercises are pretty easily modified by sitting down on a bench.
 Just perform your shoulder presses seated and any machine will be tall enough because if you push the bar up while seated, it will get up to about a standing shoulder height.

 Now of course if you buy a machine that combines a Smith bar with other functionality, that other functionality might also be important.
 And therefore the height will be important.
-If you have a combination of a functional trainer and Smith machine, you definitely want it to be tall enough so the pulleys are above your head.
+If you have a combination of a functional trainer and a Smith machine, you definitely want it to be tall enough so the pulleys are above your head.
 However, the average height of a functional trainer is close to the average height of a Smith machine so in practice, this isn’t really going to be an issue you have to worry about.

 Getting a Smith machine that’s around average height will be the best option for most people.
-Unless you’re taller than 6’5, most average height machines will fit you perfectly fine.
+Unless you’re taller than 6’5, most average-height machines will fit you perfectly fine.